TheGreatReee/SC4015-Project/README.md

 ## Running the Notebook
 - CPA_Project_key_extraction.ipynb: No special instructions are needed.
 Select run all and wait for the program to finish runnning
-- CPA_Project_First_byte_extraction.ipynb: This file works on a truncated version of waveform.csv.
+- CPA_Project_First_byte_extraction.ipynb: This file works on a truncated version of waveform.csv (it uses the top 100 samples).
 Before running this, remove the bottom 10 rows of waveform.csv